taiga-family/maskito/README.md

 - You can use it with `HTMLInputElement` and `HTMLTextAreaElement`.

 - **Maskito** core is zero-dependency package.
 You can mask input in your vanilla JavaScript project.
-However, we have a separate package for Angular as well and React is coming soon.
+However, we have separate packages for Angular and React as well.

 - **Maskito** includes optional framework-agnostic package with configurable ready-to-use masks.